oscarmarcelo/sketch-theme-colors/README.md

 ### Build Instructions

 1. Just like any other Node project, run `npm install`;
 2. Run `npm run get-colors` to get Sketch data.
-Ensure you have Sketch installed in your system installed first!
+Ensure you have Sketch installed in your system first!
 3. Run `npm start` to build the website, run a local webserver and open the page.

 Alternatively, you can run `npm run build` to just build the website without starting the webserver.